Israel in 5 Days

 Many people take a short vacation to Israel and try to fit in as much as possible.
 Even if you only have five days in Israel you can cover a good deal of the country, especially if you take one day Israel tours.
 If you land at Tel Aviv airport and base yourself in Tel Aviv you are sure to see the top Tel Aviv attractions.
 The rest of the country can be seen with Israel tours.
 Here is how you could divide your time to see as much of Israel as possible in five days.

 Day 1.
 Jerusalem, the Golden City

 The top two attractions in southern Israel are the Dead Sea and Masada.
-You can visit both sites on a one day Masada and Dead Sea tour.
-Explore the remains of Herod’s palace fortress with its remarkable history and structuresm, and enjoy the breathtaking views on the Dead Sea.
-Other must sees that you could consider including in your day in the south are the most ancient city on earth, Jericho, and the baptismal site of Qasr al Yahud.
+You can visit both sites on a one-day Masada and the Dead Sea tour.
+Explore the remains of Herod’s palace-fortress with its remarkable history and structures, and enjoy the breathtaking views of the Dead Sea.
+Other must-sees that you could consider including in your day in the south are the most ancient city on earth, Jericho, and the baptismal site of Qasr al Yahud.
 Spend the rest of the day floating in the water that is 8 times saltier than the ocean creating natural buoyance.
 Apply the mineral-rich Dead Sea mud to your face and soak up the healing Dead Sea sun.

 Suggested Overnight: Jerusalem